-The 3 P’s to Being a Confident Public Speaker
+The 3 P’s to Self Confident Public Speaking

 If you hear my mother tell it, I’ve never had a fear of speaking and I haven’t shut up since I started talking at 2 years of age.
 It’s very natural for me.
 No one is a perfect communicator, but by many accounts I’m pretty good at it.
 It’s even my #3 strength according to the StrengthsFinder inventory.